bastibe/jbof/README.rst

 and error-prone.
 JBOF standardizes the creation and access to such a dataset.

+JBOF is available for Python and Matlab (read-only).
+It includes a partial implementation of Numpy's NPY format for Matlab.

 JBOF is free software under the terms of the GPL v3 license.